 * A constant source of side income- some people may have enough eggs that it can provide a little side income by selling excess eggs to neighbors or local farmers markets

-This page does contain affiliate links.
+This page may contain affiliate products that we believe may be helpful to our community.
 There is no additional cost to you.
 If you choose to make a purchase after clicking a link, we may receive a small commission.
 We thank you for your support!

 A chicken chicken coop (or hen house) is a small house where female chickens(hens) are kept safe and secure.
 There are nest boxes found inside the hen houses for egg-laying, and perches/roosts where the birds can sleep.